andraugust/andraugust.github.io/neural-style-transfer.md

 # Notes on [Image Style Transfer Using Convolutional Neural Networks](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf) (Gatys et al, CVPR 2016)

+## Introduction
+Creativity is claimed by some to be uniquely human.
+Computers shouldn't be able to make beutiful paintings

+## Background
+In the paper [Image Style Transfer Using Convolutional Neural Networks](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf), published by Gatys et al for CVPR 2014, the authors define a method for transferring the style of a source image onto a target image using a neural network.
+What does that mean?
+It means the texture and color of an image are adjusted to match some other image, and the adjustment is based on the output from a neural network.
+For example, if the source image is _Starry Night_ by van Gogh, and the target image is a picture of a dog riding a skateboard, then the style transfer modifies the dog to appear to be painted by van Gogh himself.

+(im dog) + (im van gogh) = (style transfer)

+The key insight made by Gatys and his co-authors is that style can be represented in terms of the

 - __Architecture__ Features from VGG19 (16 conv, 5 pool).
 "Normalize" network weights.
 No fully connected layers.
 Use avg pool instead of max pool.